 6. False URL Parameters

-URL parameters are elements which are set in a page’s URL string.
+URL parameters are elements that are set in a page’s URL string.
 These elements are used in various niches on the web, especially throughout eCommerce online stores.
 Here is an example.

 You wouldn’t believe but a Negative SEO attack can be focused on these URL parameters in order to make them false.

 A separate page can be indexed multiple times with slight variations in content.
 As a result, these variations can be a good reason for Panda to terminate your web-resource.
 Hackers use this trick to show Google that the pages are set up incorrectly on your website.